Venice 2 Day Itinerary: How to Spend 2 Dreamy Days in Venice

 After island hopping, head back to the mainland and freshen up at your accommodation before enjoying your last evening in Venice.
 For something special, we’d recommend a visit to the island of Giudecca.
 Another water taxi?
 Yep; but it’s worth it, we promise.
 Overlooking the shimmering lagoon, a series of restaurants dotted along the promenade offer spectacular views whilst you dine.
 For an after dinner cocktail or two, check out Molino Stucky, a former 19th century flour mill.
 Now a luxury hotel, it’s panoramic rooftop views are some of the best in the city.
 Watch the stars and clink your glasses.
 The perfect end to an unforgettable stay in the Floating City.

 Looking for the best place to stay in Venice?
 Plum Guide is the official selection of the world's best vacation homes.
 Independent home critics personally vet each home for quality, so your high standards are met every time.
-Our final piece of advice for your Venice 2 day itinerary is: book a stay in one of the best vacation homes (you won't regret it.)
+Our final piece of advice for your 2 days in Venice is: book a stay in one of the best vacation homes (you won't regret it).